 Things You REALLY DON’T Need

 Portable Generator – for the type of situation for your office, you should evacuate instead of attempting to shelter in place for the risk of carbon monoxide poisoning.
 Your building should already be supplied with a commercial generator in the event power goes out.
+If not, then it’s worth knowing that FW Power have a lot of used generators for sale that could be of use to your business.
+A portable generator shouldn’t be particularly necessary.
 If you’re using a generator at home, outside, well ventilated area.

 “Imaginative” items – parachutes or repelling equipment might help one person in an extreme situation, but it’s far more likely that people would be harmed than helped.